alexreisner/geocoder/README.md

     rake geocode:all CLASS=YourModel sleep=0.25

+Batch processing.If your database is large, you can handle batches:

+    rake geocode:all CLASS=YourModel sleep=0.25 batch=100

 ### Avoiding Unnecessary API Requests

 Geocoding only needs to be performed under certain conditions.
 To avoid unnecessary work (and quota usage) you will probably want to geocode an object only when: